Message Stick - Forging the Future of Work

 Design Decisions

-The conceptual centrepiece was The Living Songline — a key visual drawing on the Indigenous concept of the songline as a navigational system connecting people, places, and knowledge.
+The conceptual centrepiece was The Living Songline: A key visual drawing on the Indigenous concept of the songline as a navigational system connecting people, places, and knowledge.
 This became the strategic metaphor that gave the entire framework coherence and gave Message Stick something only they could own.
-The Realms model reframed hybrid work environments as purpose-built, specialised spaces — home office, boardroom, focus room — each optimised for a specific mode of work and connected through an integrated ICT framework.
+The Realms model reframed hybrid work environments as purpose-built, specialised spaces.
+The home office, boardroom, and focus room were individually optimised for a specific mode of work and connected through an integrated ICT framework.
 I personally authored the commercial strategy, marketing roadmap, and partnership development sections of the four-phase deliverable.

 Featured In